-Due to its age, paint from a badge chipped off during removal so I had to fix it.
+Due to its age, paint from a badge was chipped off during removal so I had to fix it.
 I’ve used a standard black marker to cover all these tiny spots.
-Later, I’ve removed old glue from the rubber base and applied fresh double-sided adhesive tape on both rubber and badge.
+Later, I removed old glue from the rubber base and applied fresh double-sided adhesive tape on both the rubber and badge.

 I also had to address other scratched plastic parts.
 That was easily fixed by applying a thin layer of silicone oil.
 That is my usual trick to bring back dark plastics to a nice look.

-Obviously, all key caps had to be clean.
-This time, I had to remove every single key cap and clean it individually.
+All keycaps had to be clean.
+This time, I had to remove every single keycap and clean it individually.
 It took a while to get it done properly but was mandatory.

 Don’t ask me why so late but this is the moment when I’ve realized there is a major failure :/

 I’ve no idea why I didn’t spot it earlier.
 After assembly, it turned out that there is a small gap between parts.
 It is barely visible and only from a side of the case but I was pissed off at myself that I didn’t spot it and fix it before the case was painted.

 This restoration was rather time-consuming.
 It took more or less 15 workdays.
 This is because I had to wait for chemistry to fully cure before moving on to the next step.